 Problem Statement

 The most important element of acoustic modeling is the statistical approach used to model sub-word units.
-Most state of the art ASR systems use left-to-right HMMs with Gaussian mixtures emissions to model phonetic units (Rabiner, 1989).
-Usually, the number of states is fixed for all models (for example to 3) and mixtures trained progressively by starting from one mixture per state and increase the number of mixtures until further increment does not improve the likelihood of the training data.
-Number of mixtures per state is also a fixed parameter for all states and models.
+Most state of the art systems use left-to-right HMMs with Gaussian mixtures to model phonetic units (Rabiner, 1989).
+Usually, the number of states is fixed for all models (e.g., 3).
+Mixtures are trained progressively by starting from one mixture per state and increasing the number of mixtures until a further increment does not improve the likelihood of the training data.
+The number of mixtures per state is also a fixed parameter for all states and models.

 Because of the simplicity and existence of efficient algorithms, these parametric HMM models have been used extensively in many different applications.
 However, it is evident that setting the parameters (number of states and number of mixture components per state) and even topology of the model a priori is heuristic and experimental.
-Moreover, all models usually have the same structure which is not the optimum choice.
+Moreover, all models usually have the same structure, which is not an optimum choice.

-During the past few decades, there were several attempts to address some of these problems.
-However, because of the lack of better models and also limited computation power these efforts were not very successful.
-In the next section, some of these works will be reviewed.

 Related Work

-As discussed above, HMMs are parameterized both in their topology (e.g. number of states) and emission distributions.
+HMMs are parameterized both in their topology (e.g. number of states) and emission distributions.
 Most attempts to relax these parameterizations were focused on the second aspect.
-Bourlard (1993) and others proposed to replace Gaussian Mixture Models (GMMs) with Multilayer Perceptron (MLP).
-It has proven (Bourlard & Morgan, 1993) when used for classification; MLPs generate reasonable estimates of posterior distribution of the output classes conditioned on the input patterns.
-This hybrid HMM-MLP system works slightly better than traditional HMM-GMMs, but the gain is not practically significant to justify moving from a well-established technology to a new one with unknown problems.
-Moreover, most of the gain fades by using more complicated systems (e.g. speaker adaption, post processing).
+Bourlard (1993) and others proposed to replace Gaussian mixture models (GMMs) with a neural network based on a multilayer perceptron (MLP).
+It was shown that MLPs generate reasonable estimates of a posterior distribution of an output class conditioned on the input patterns (Bourlard & Morgan, 1993).
+This hybrid HMM-MLP system works slightly better than traditional HMM-GMMs, but the gain was not significant enough to justify adopting this new technology.
+Most of the gain can be recovered by using more sophisticated processing steps such as speaker adaptation.

 Another example of this approach is reported in (Lefèvre, 2003) and (Shang, 2009) where nonparametric density estimators have been used to replace the GMMs.
-Again the improvements are marginal at best.
+Again the improvements were marginal at best.
 All of these approaches can be classified as nonparametric non-Bayesian methods.
 Being non-Bayesian makes them especially prone to overfitting or over-smoothing.

-Henter et al. (2012) introduced a new model named Gaussian Process dynamical model (GPDM) to completely replace HMMs in acoustic modeling.
-The new model is nonparametric Bayesian and is based on Gaussian process and supposedly solves some of the problems traditionally associated with hidden Markov models such as duration modeling and stepwise constant evolution (Henter et al., 2012).
-However, this model is used only in speech synthesis and there is no result reported for speech recognition problems using this model.
-One of the possible, issues with this model for speech recognition is the lack of any kind recognition algorithm that could use new model at this moment (since the recognition algorithms are developed for HMM structure).
+Henter et al. (2012) introduced a new model named a Gaussian process dynamical model (GPDM) to completely replace HMMs in acoustic modeling.
+The new model is nonparametric Bayesian and is based on a Gaussian process and supposedly solves some of the problems traditionally associated with hidden Markov models such as duration modeling and stepwise constant evolution (Henter et al., 2012).
+However, this model is used only in speech synthesis and no results have been reported for speech recognition.

 Proposed Approach